dxw/contracts/agreements/govpress.md

 2. ### Definitions

     Emergency Support Ticket
     :   An Emergency Support Ticket is a Support Ticket created when an email is sent to support-emergency@dxw.com.
 Its creation will result in alerts being sent to members of dxw staff at any time of day or night.

-    Govpress
+    GovPress
-    :	The software and hardware platform, including WordPress, on which dxw will host your website is known as Govpress.
+    :	The software and hardware platform, including WordPress, on which dxw will host your website, is known as GovPress.

     Initial Proposal
     : 	The Initial Proposal is Proposal supplied by dxw under clause 3.1.

     Overprovisioned Capacity
-    :   Overprovisioned Capacity is a quantity of computing time, or any other resource, which is made available to your site but is in excess of the quantity we believe your site will require.
-It is allocated in order to reduce the risk of failure when sites are launched whose capacity requirements are uncertain.
+    :   Overprovisioned Capacity is a quantity of computing time, or any other resource, which is made available to your website but is in excess of the quantity we believe your website will require.
+It is allocated in order to reduce the risk of failure when websites are launched whose capacity requirements are uncertain.

     Proposal